Select your pokie machine

 Are you really winning?

 And then there’s false wins.
 For example - this is where you may spend $1 per push, and you win back 40 cents.
-The machine will have lights and sounds that may seem like you’ve won, when actually you’ve still lost money.
-This makes it feel and look like you’re winning more often, when in reality it’s still a loss.
-Machines will also celebrate any win, even if it’s genuine, regardless of the total amount you’ve gambled over the session, and more often than not the total amount will be more than you win, so on the whole you lose.
+The machine will have lights and sounds that make it seem like you’ve won, when actually you’ve still lost money.
+Machines will also celebrate any win regardless of the total amount you’ve gambled over the session.
+More often than not, the total amount spent will be more than you win, so on the whole, you lose.